keptn/keptn.github.io/content/docs/install/multi-cluster/index.md

     Phase:          Succeeded
     ```

-### How to uninstall an execution plane services?
+### How to uninstall an execution plane service?

-* To uninstall an execution plane service, e.g., jmeter-service, just execute:
+* To uninstall an execution plane service -- in this case, the `jmeter-service`, execute:

     ```console
     helm uninstall jmeter-service -n keptn-exec